dfelinto/blender-manual/manual/interface/controls/nodes/introduction.rst

    When enabled, the editor will retain the material or texture, even when the user selects a different object.
    A node tree can then be edited independent of the object selection in the 3D Viewport.
 Parent Node Tree
-   This button allows you go to parent node tree e.g. leaving a group.
+   Leaves the current :doc:`node group </interface/controls/nodes/groups>` and returns to the parent node group/tree.
 Snapping
    Change options for snapping node positions to achieve a cleaner node tree layout.